hashicorp/consul-esm/README.md

 node_probe_interval = "10s"

 // Controls whether or not to disable calculating and updating node coordinates
-// when when doing the node probe.
+// when doing the node probe.
 Defaults to false i.e. coordinate updates
 // are enabled.
 disable_coordinate_updates